Die shot: Removing the package

 Removing the housing from a chip is typically a chemical process called decapping - a chip is so small and the parts are so microscopic that opening a housing (also named delidding) with tools such as saws, sanders or dremels could damage the chip in such a way that a die shot is no longer or less useful.
-For example, sulphuric acid can be used to dissolve the plastic housing of a chip.
-Chips are immersed in a glass jar with sulphuric acid, after which the sulphuric acid is boiled for up to 45 minutes at a temperature of 337 degrees Celsius.
+For example, sulfuric acid can be used to dissolve the plastic housing of a chip.
+Chips are immersed in a glass jar with sulfuric acid, after which the sulfuric acid is boiled for up to 45 minutes at a temperature of 337 degrees Celsius.
 Once the plastic housing has decayed, there may be other processes to remove leftover carbon, such as with a hot bath of concentrated nitric acid.
 After this, the contents of a chip are relatively exposed and a picture can be made of the chip with macrophotography or microphotography.